idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+This includes information such as the city, county, or state the person resides or was accused.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites operate independently of government sources and are not sponsored by these government agencies.
+Because of this, record availability, accessibility, and validity cannot be guaranteed.

 Is it Worth it To Fight a Traffic Ticket in Idaho?

-It will prove worth it to contest a traffic ticket in an Idaho Court if the ticketed party can prove that the ticket was issued in error or that they are innocent of the alleged offense.
-If the court rules in favor of the defendant, they may be absolved of all the financial implications (high fines, jail terms, license suspensions) that may result from a guilty conviction or plea.
+It may prove worth it to contest a traffic ticket in an Idaho Court if the ticketed party can prove that the ticket was issued in error or that they are innocent of the alleged offense.
+If the court rules in favor of the defendant, they may be absolved of the financial implications (high fines, jail terms, license suspensions) that may result from a guilty conviction or plea.

 Ways to Fight a Traffic Ticket in Idaho

-Court appearances are mandatory for misdemeanor offenses such as reckless driving or fleeing/attempting to elude a peace officer, whether the offender intends to contest the ticket or not.
+Court appearances are typically mandatory for misdemeanor offenses such as reckless driving or fleeing/attempting to elude a peace officer, whether the offender intends to contest the ticket or not.
 This appearance may occur in the county where the offense occurred or in a county of the offender’s choosing upon request to the ticketing officer.
 Anyone who wants to contest a misdemeanor ticket may appear at the clerk’s office on/before the appearance date indicated on the ticket and enter a not-guilty plea.
 Offenders also have the right to enter pleas before the court.
 However, if the case was initially transferred to another county, it may be returned to the original county for the trial upon entry of a not-guilty plea.

 Persons who fail to appear on their specified court date may have warrants issued for their arrests and bail set forth as directed in the Idaho Misdemeanor Criminal Rules (IMCR).
 Inability to post bail results in imprisonment.
-After entry of a not-guilty plea, a trial date is scheduled by the court, and a notice is issued to the defendant.
+After the entry of a not-guilty plea, a trial date is scheduled by the court, and a notice is issued to the defendant.
 A judge or jury may hear this trial, and the defendant has the right to counsel.
 The court may appoint an attorney for a defendant if the offense has a possible prison sentence or if the conviction of the offense could result in a subsequent misdemeanor conviction being penalized as a felony.
 Penalties for guilty convictions include fines, community services, court costs, incarceration, license suspensions, victim restitution, and probation.

 How to Fight a Traffic Ticket Without Going to Court